Krailo-Labs/citadel-core/CONTRIBUTING.md

 Thank you for your interest.

-Citadel Core is currently in early-stage development.
+Citadel Core is currently under active architectural development.

+Public contributions are limited while the core architecture is being stabilized.

-Public contributions may be accepted in the future as the platform matures.
+Contribution guidelines will be published as the platform matures.